victorbrodsky/order-lab/README.md

 		openssl req -new -sha256 -key www.example.com.key -out www.example.com.csr

 	to generate the second [Certificate Signing Request (CSR)](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/enable-https) file, later used to obtain the third SSL certificate file (www.example.com.crt) from your Certificate Authority.
-Once both the www.example.com.crt and the www.example.com.key files are in the /packer folder, run the following command in the terminal (make sure to first substitute your API token (from step 1 above), database user name (such as "dbusername"), the database password (such as "dbpassword"), your domain name (such as "example.com"), and the SSL certificate and private key file names below.):
+Once both the www.example.com.crt and the www.example.com.key files are in the /packer folder, run one of the following commands in the terminal (make sure to first substitute your API token (from step 1 above), database user name (such as "dbusername"), the database password (such as "dbpassword"), your domain name (such as "example.com"), and the SSL certificate and private key file names below.):

+		CentOS (--os is set to CentOS on the server by default): bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol https --domainname example.com --sslcertificate www.example.com.crt --sslprivatekey www.example.com.key

+		Ubuntu:
-        bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol https --domainname example.com --sslcertificate www.example.com.crt --sslprivatekey www.example.com.key
+		bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol https --domainname example.com --sslcertificate www.example.com.crt --sslprivatekey www.example.com.key --os ubuntu

 	(c) Obtain a domain name from a registrar (for example from [Google Domains](https://domains.google/#/)) if you don't have one already and follow these [instructions to add the nameservers of your Digital Ocean webhost](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).
 It may take up to 48 hours for the domain name to start working.
-Run the following command in the terminal (first make sure to substitute your API token, database user name, the database password, and your domain name (such as "example.com") instead of "example.com" below.
+Run one of the following commands in the terminal (first make sure to substitute your API token, database user name, the database password, and your domain name (such as "example.com") instead of "example.com" below.
 If "dbusername" and "dbpassword" are not provided, the default "symfony"/"symfony" values are used.):

+		CentOS (--os is set to CentOS on the server by default): bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol http --domainname example.com

+		Ubuntu:
-        bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol http --domainname example.com
+		bash deploy-order-digital-ocean.sh --token API-TOKEN-FROM-STEP-1 --parameters parameters.yml --dbuser dbusername --dbpass dbpassword --protocol http --domainname example.com --os ubuntu

 	Note: If you get your SSL certificate from [Let's Encrypt](https://letsencrypt.org/), make sure to follow their recommendation to ensure the certificate gets updated in a timely fashion and to avoid expiration. [certbot](https://certbot.eff.org/lets-encrypt/ubuntuxenial-apache) and a [symfony bundle](https://packagist.org/packages/cert/letsencrypt-bundle) are available.
 In the past, uncommenting (removing "#" from the beginning of) the line 289 in /order-lab/orderflex/app/config/security.yml file was necessary to enable SSL, but everything should be done automatically now.
 The "Connection Channel" variable on the Site Settings web page being set to either “https” or "http" after installation controls whether SSL (https://) is used or not.

+	For reference, this is the full list of parameters for the server installation script deploy-order-digital-ocean.sh:

+	--token: API-TOKEN-FROM-STEP-1 (must be provided)

+	--os: centos or ubuntu server operating system (default is centos)

+	--parameters: parameters.yml file name (default parameters.yml)

+	--dbuser: optional (default is symfony)

+	--dbpass: optional (default is symfony)

+	--protocol: optional (default is http)

+	--domainname: domain name (optional)

+	--sslcertificate: ssl certificate file (optional)

+	--sslprivatekey: ssl private key file (optional)

 6. If the browser window with this URL does not open automatically at the end of the previous step, visit http://IPADDRESS/order/directory/admin/first-time-login-generation-init/ (or either http://example.com/order/directory/admin/first-time-login-generation-init/ or https://example.com/order/directory/admin/first-time-login-generation-init/ depending on whether you used the domain name and the ssl certificate in the command above) to generate the initial Administrator account, where IPADDRESS is the IP address of the server.
 Wait until the site redirects to the log in screen (it might take some time.)

 7. Log into the application with the user name "Administrator" and the password "1234567890" at http://IPADDRESS/order/directory/ (make sure to select "Local User" above the user name field first).
 You should see the http://IPADDRESS/order/directory/settings/initial-configuration page asking you to supply the initial variables for your instance.
-If you choose to use Gmail's SMTP server to enable the site to send email notifications, make sure to [enable 2-step-verification, generate an 'app password', and disable 2-step-verification](https://support.google.com/mail/answer/185833?hl=en).
+If you choose to use Gmail's SMTP server to enable the site to send email notifications, make sure to [enable 2-step-verification, generate an 'app password', and disable 2-step-verification](https://support.google.com/mail/answer/185833?hl=en) to get the "[app password](https://support.google.com/accounts/answer/185833?hl=en)" and enter it on the Site Settings page.
 You can test your email settings later by visiting http://IPADDRESS/order/directory/send-a-test-email/ and sending a test email message.
 Upon submission of this initial configuration form, visit http://IPADDRESS/order/directory/admin/update-system-cache-assets/ to enable the site footer to reflect the values you supplied.
 Make sure to change the default password for the Administrator account either on this initial configuration page or by visiting the account's profile page http://IPADDRESS/order/directory/user/2 and clicking 'Edit'.
 Set the server's "Environment" variable's value to "live", "dev" or "test" in Admin->Site Settings->Platform Settings http://IPADDRESS/order/directory/settings/.

 8. Populate the database tables with default values by logging into the Employee Directory site (http://IPADDRESS/order/directory/) as the Administrator, selecting "Admin" > 'Site Settings' in the top navigation bar, and arriving at (http://IPADDRESS/order/directory/settings/).
 Near the bottom of the page under the 'Miscellaneous' heading, click each link in the order listed, and confirm the action in each resulting window, then wait for each function to finish: